Ebenezer Pemberton (minister): Later life

 Pemberton grew sick later in life and his temper grew only more erratic.
 He was already in poor health upon the ordination of Sewall.
 In late September 1715, he suffered from hemorrhoids and had to be replaced temporarily by another minister.
 Benjamin Franklin, one of his subjects, recalled his absence and Sewall recorded his sickness on the 29th of September.

-During the unusually harsh winter of 1716–1717, he died on February 13, 1717, at about 3:45PM, in Boston with both Joseph Sewall and Sewall's father by his side.
+During the unusually harsh winter of 1716–1717, he died on February 13, 1717, at about 3:45 p.m., in Boston with both Joseph Sewall and Sewall's father by his side.
 Cotton Mather, reflecting on Pemberton, said he was "a man of greater Abilities than many others: and, no doubt, a pious man: but a man of a strangely choleric and envious Temper, and one who had Created unto me more Trials of my Patience, and more Clogs upon my Opportunities to do good, than almost any other Man in the World."

 His works, many of which were published individually during his lifetime, were gathered and published posthumously in a single volume in 1727.
 Pemberton amassed a large collection of books over his lifetime, which was sold at auction after his death.
 It included a total of 1000 volumes: 159 folios, 163 quartos, and 678 octavos.